 Visitors should allow at least 20 minutes to reach the winery from the Highway 128 and Silverado Trail junction on the valley floor.
 Look for the old ghost winery on their property at the entrance to their driveway.
 It hasn’t been restored to an active winery; its main use is for housing several horses and other equipment.
 The Buehler’s have researched some of the history surrounding this stone winery and found it dates back to around 1880 and was once owned by a member of the Salmina family who used to own Larkmead Vineyards.
 Wine has not been made in this old stone cellar since before Prohibition.

 When one approaches their gate and reaches their narrow driveway, one wouldn’t think a winery of this size would be located here – but the winery and related buildings are sizable.
-Their driveway is long and windy and ends at the actual winery where you most likely will be met by one of the family members.
-On our first visit to the winery, John showed us around for an hour with a detailed look at their production operations including separate production facilities for red and white wines, a barrel and bottling rooms (they have their own bottling line).
-John has a good sense of humor and enjoys showing people around the winery.
-During our first visit, a porn star who has her own wine label had toured just before we arrived, and as a result we heard some good stories about this.
-A tour is given upon request or visitors can elect to just do a tasting.
+Their driveway is long and windy and ends at the physical winery where you most likely will be met by one of the family members.
+On our first visit to the winery many years ago, John showed us around for an hour with a detailed look at their production operations including separate production facilities for red and white wines, a barrel and bottling rooms (they have their own bottling line).
+John has a good sense of humor and enjoys visitors.
+During our first visit, a porn star who has her own wine label had toured just before we arrived, and as a result we heard some good stories about her visit.
+A tour is given upon request or visitors can elect to do a tasting only.

-Buehler produces a white Zinfandel which is extremely rare to find from a Napa Valley based produced, despite Sutter Home and Beringer’s large productions of this style of wine.
-Buehler used to produce their white Zinfandel from Napa Valley grown grapes but have since transitioned to purchasing fruit from outside of the Napa Valley.
-They also produce a very nice Chardonnay and their signature wines, a Napa Valley Cabernet Sauvignon and the Estate Cabernet Sauvignon – both very reasonably priced.
+Buehler produces a white Zinfandel which is extremely rare to find from a Napa Valley based producer, despite Sutter Home and Beringer’s own large productions of this wine.
+Buehler used to produce their white Zinfandel from Napa Valley grown grapes but have since transitioned to purchasing fruit from outside of Napa Valley.
+In 1985 the White House served the Buehler Vineyards 1984 White Zinfandel at a luncheon honoring the spouses of the governors of the states and territories.
+Beuhler Vineyards has been producing White Zinfandel since 1983.

 The 2015 Buehler Vineyards Napa Valley Zinfandel offers a bright and fruit forward assemblage of pretty aromas including plum, red cherry, raspberry, currants and red licorice.
 As it breathes, secondary characteristics come forward including notes of toasted oak, a white pepper spice and espresso.
 Still, the bouquet is about the fruit for the most part.
 This wine is balanced from entry to finish with nicely integrated tannins (slightly earthy), decent acidity and a slight hint of mocha complementing the finish.

-The 2013 Buehler Vineyards Napa Cabernet Sauvignon shows a slight herbal note initially on the bouquet but then opens to show darker fruit.
-On the palate there is a pleasing dustiness framed by robust long lingering tannins.
-The 2013 Buehler Vineyards Estate Cabernet Sauvignon shows more dark fruit than lighter fruit on the bouquet – black cherry with some toasted oak nuances.
+The 2013 Buehler Vineyards Napa Valley Cabernet Sauvignon shows a slight herbal note initially on the bouquet but then opens to reveal darker fruit.
+The palate offers a light dustiness framed by robust and long lasting tannins perhaps more a character of the vintage rather than a consistency year to year.
+The 2013 Buehler Vineyards Estate Cabernet Sauvignon sports more dark fruit than red fruits on the bouquet including black cherry with some toasted oak nuances.
 The palate features chewy long-lasting tannins.

 —

 A limited number of tastings are offered Monday through Friday by appointment only.
-A tasting and tour is a highly personalized, relaxed, and educational – and well worth the drive out here (by prior appointment) and is often hosted by John or Jonathan.
-For more information or to join the Buehler by the Bottle wine club, visit: www.buehlervineyards.com
+A tasting and tour is a highly personalized, relaxed, and educational and well worth the drive out here (by prior appointment) and is often hosted by John or Jonathan.
+For more information, to schedule a visit to the property or to join the Buehler by the Bottle wine club, visit: www.buehlervineyards.com

 What a beautiful winery you have and I would like to visit it someday.
 My mom’s side of the family were Buehlers and my grandmother came from Germany by herself at age 19.
 The name was Zuberbuhler in Germany.
 My grandparents had a farm and started Buehlers Dairy in Willow Grove, PA .
 I worked at the dairy until I graduated from high school and went to college.
 My uncle started Buehler and Sons Well Drilling in Warrington, PA and his grandsons still run the business today.
 Just the good old German work ethic instilled in us.